 As the need for treatment grows in areas throughout the U.S., many people suffering from heroin addiction find that they face obstacles preventing them from getting the help they need to get clean.
 Heroin is a particularly serious problem in New York State where it has reached a point of crisis especially among people switching from opioid painkillers to heroin as a cheaper alternative.

-Unfortunately, due to the high demand for treatment many heroin addicts are not able to get through a medicated withdrawal program.
+Unfortunately, due to the high demand for treatment, many heroin addicts are not able to get through a medicated withdrawal program.
 For years providers have faced major financial obstacles forcing them to turn away people seeking help at clinics if their treatment is deemed medically unnecessary.

-Reimbursement and treatment is frequently denied to people in spite of their desperation for help in quitting their heroin addiction.
+Reimbursement and treatment are frequently denied to people in spite of their desperation for help in quitting their heroin addiction.
 As a result of this situation, insurers are being given more scrutiny in New York and the rules are slowly evolving to help accommodate the increasing need for heroin treatment in the area.

 The Rising Problem of Opiate Addiction